vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 .. code-block:: none

-  set protocols static interface-route 10.1.0.0/16 next-hop-interface vtun1
+  set protocols static route 10.1.0.0/16 interface vtun1

 Remote Configuration:

 .. code-block:: none

-  set protocols static interface-route 10.0.0.0/16 next-hop-interface vtun1
+  set protocols static route 10.0.0.0/16 interface vtun1

 Firewall policy can also be applied to the tunnel interface for `local`, `in`, and `out` directions and function identically to ethernet interfaces.